 The Capital Area MPO recently completed the Triangle Region ITS Strategic Deployment Plan Update, which included the need for interoperable signal systems across jurisdictional boundaries leading to a goal of regionalized intelligent transportation systems (ITS) including coordinated signal systems.
 Moving forward from the update, CAMPO is leading a study to regionalize ITS systems, including integrating traffic signal systems from multiple jurisdictions into one transportation signal system.
 Recommendations will include guidance and implementation step details to be fit for use in other areas across North Carolina where regional ITS signal system integration efforts would be applicable.
-The study will be centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuquay-Varina, Holly Springs, and Morrisville.
+The study will be centered on the Western Wake area, coordinating with NCDOT and the Towns of Apex, Cary, Fuguay-Varina, Holly Springs, and Morrisville.
 A meeting was held in September 2020 to discuss and gather feedback on the proposed scope of the project.
 The request for proposals for the study was posted on September 18, 2020 and proposals were due on October 9, 2020.
 A team comprised of staff from the Capital Area MPO, the NC Department of Transportation, and the towns of Cary, Morrisville, and Fuquay-Varina met in October to review proposals and select a consultant.
 Exult Engineering was selected as the top scoring consultant and the Executive Board approved moving forward with the contract in December 2020.
-Notice to proceed has been issued in early January and the team is currently discussing first meetings and inventorying existing data.
+The contract is currently in the contract routing process with expected notice to proceed in January 2021.
 The project timeframe is anticipated to be from January 2021 to June 2022.
 (Staff Contact: Brandon Watson)